 Water Supply System

-Drain-waste-vent system is the most important plumbing system present in your home.
-Just like a human body, any waste must be thrown or released properly in order to have a smooth and systematic process.
-The DWV system is the one that carries out the waste water and sewage from your sinks, bathtubs, showers, and toilets to the septic tank or public sewers.
+The Drain-waste-vent system is the most important plumbing system present in your home.
+Just like a human body, any waste must be thrown or released properly to have a smooth and systematic process.
+The DWV system is the one that carries out the wastewater and sewage from your sinks, bathtubs, showers, and toilets to the septic tank or public sewers.
 Meanwhile, the vent system is connected to the drain waste-piping and its main job is to ventilate the sewage gases to prevent it from building up inside the house making that very awful smell.
-The pipes of the DWV system are usually hidden in the walls, beneath the floors or in the attic.
-The most frequent problem this system experiences is clogged drain, hence, a professional plumber is needed to fix this out when it happens.
+The pipes of the DWV system are usually hidden in the walls, beneath the floors, or in the attic.
+The most frequent problem this system experience is a clogged drain, hence, a professional plumber is needed to fix this out when it happens.

 Kitchen Plumbing System

-This plumbing system is commonly found even on rural houses.
-This is basically composed of hot and cold water supply lines to faucets, a waste line for the sink, and for some kitchens who has a gas range, a gas supply pipe may also be included.
+This plumbing system is commonly found even in rural houses.
+This is basically composed of hot and cold water supply lines to faucets, a waste line for the sink, and for some kitchens that has a gas range, a gas supply pipe may also be included.